Hyper-diffusion on multiplex networks: Introduction

 The paper is organised as follows.
 In Sec.
-2 we introduce duplex networks and the Laplacian matrices for each of their layers; in Sec.
-3 we introduce multilinks and multi-Laplacian matrices; in Sec.
-4 we define hyper-boundary operators of a duplex network encoding for pairwise and higher-order interactions; in Sec.
-5 we introduce the Hyper-Laplacians and in Sec.
-6 we characterise their major spectral properties; in Sec.
-7 we introduce and investigate hyper-diffusion on duplex networks; in Sec.
-8 we discuss the asymptotic behaviour of hyper-diffusion in the limiting case in which higher-order interactions are a perturbation to the diffusion dynamics in different layers and in the limiting case in which they are instead the dominant contribution to hyper-diffusion.
+2 we introduce duplex networks and the Laplacian matrices for each of their layers.
+In Sec.
+3 we introduce multilinks and multi-Laplacian matrices.
+In Sec.
+4 we define the hyper-boundary operators of a duplex network encoding for pairwise and higher-order interactions.
+In Sec.
+5 we introduce the Hyper-Laplacians {of a duplex network, the central operators of our work}, while in Sec.
+6 we characterise their major spectral properties.
+In Sec.
+7 we introduce and investigate hyper-diffusion on duplex networks.
+In Sec.
+8 we focus on the asymptotic behaviour of hyper-diffusion in the limiting case in which higher-order {diffusion is} a perturbation to the diffusion dynamics in different layers and in the limiting case in which it is instead the dominant contribution to hyper-diffusion.
 Finally, in Sec.
 9 we provide the concluding remarks.
 The paper is enriched by extensive set of Appendices providing the necessary proofs for the statements made in the main body of the paper.